Carowinds extends summer season, stops requiring reservations

 On Wednesday, the amusement park announced: “We’re excited to share that advanced reservations are no longer required to visit Carowinds and Carolina Harbor Waterpark!”

-The park, which straddles North and South Carolina, also is adding days to the summer calendar, said park spokeswoman Lisa Stryker.
+Carowinds, which straddles North and South Carolina, also is adding days to the summer calendar, park spokeswoman Lisa Stryker said Wednesday.

+”It feels good to be getting back to normal,” Stryker said on the park blog.
+“Thank you for your patience and understanding.”

 The 400-acre park owned by Cedar Fair in Ohio opened under a reservation system in May to control of how many people were in the park, along with other safety protocols, because of the coronavirus pandemic.